Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Error Analysis

 \section{Error Analysis}

-We provide the average/expected error bounds of the approximations obtained by the proposed randomized algorithms in this section.
-Let us first partition the GSVD in \eqref{red} where $\Z=\R^{-1}$ in the following form
+In this section, we provide the average/expected error bounds of the approximations obtained by the proposed randomized algorithms.
+Let us first partition the GSVD in \eqref{red} in the following form, where $\Z=\R^{-1}$